Photography and the Botanical World

 Works in vivid color by Audrey Flack and Jerome Liebling celebrate the vibrant palette of various flora.
 Tanya Marcuse and Mitch Epstein use plant imagery to comment on life’s passage from peak bloom to inevitable decay.
 Today, the natural world continues to provide fertile inspiration to a newer generation of artists, including Martine Gutierrez and Atong Atem, who weave botanicals into expressions of personal identity.

-Photography and the Botanical World is on view on the museum’s fourth floor through early June.
+Photography and the Botanical World is on view on the museum’s fourth floor from November 26, 2024 through June 8, 2025.

 Browse works in the installation